51Degrees/documentation/src/examples/customelement/gettingstarted.md

 # Introduction

-This example looks at a very simple @flowelement which will take a date of birth and return an age.
-This is a very simple (and not all that useful) @flowelement which demonstrates the way in which a @flowelement should be implemented.
+This example shows a very simple @flowelement which takes a date of birth and returns an age.
+Although a basic (and not all that useful) @flowelement, the example demonstrates how you can start to implement your own @flowelement's.

 # Download Example